calistad/Client_Travel_Plan/README.md

 # Client Travel Plan

 ## Overview

-Create a travel plan for the clients in 4 aspects.
+Create an efficient travel plan for the clients in 4 aspects.

 * Present 600+ **cities**, nearby **airports**, **hotels**, and **restaurants** with clients’ preferable temperatures.